Gowiem/terraform-workshops/terraform-fundamentals/exercises/08/README.md

 }
 ```

 Don't worry too much about all the pieces here, the most important part to understand right now is really `data "aws_ami"`.
-This
-is a data source type resource that is a generic construct in Terraform itself.
-The AWS provider implements this `aws_ami` data
-source type so that we can query AMIs available in AWS.
+This is a data source type resource that is a generic construct in Terraform itself.
+The AWS provider implements this `aws_ami` data source type so that we can query AMIs available in AWS.

 After the data source resource is declared, we can then access it's attributes that have been populated by actually making the
 query to AWS

 ```
-${data.aws_ami.ubuntu.id}
+data.aws_ami.ubuntu.id
 ```

 Second, let's look at the availability zone query pieces